-In an effort to address concerns for student safety and welfare and to create a learning environment with minimal distractions, the staff and administration will be responsible for enforcing the appearance code.
+To address concerns for student safety and welfare and to create a learning environment with minimal distractions, the staff and administration will be responsible for enforcing the appearance code.

 Students' dress for school, school activities, and school-related trips should be reasonable (neat, clean, and properly fitting), reflect good taste, and be agreeable to the school sponsor/administration.
-Any mode of dress or appearance (including but not limited to hairstyle and/or color, visible tattoos, gauged earrings and body piercing) that is disruptive to the safety or educational environment of our school will not be tolerated.
+The District does not prohibit hairstyles historically associated with race, ethnicity, or hair texture including braids, twists, locks, etc. Any mode of dress or appearance that is disruptive to the safety or educational environment of our school will not be tolerated.

-- Student whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other student, staff or others may be subject to discipline. - Clothing or jewelry that advertises or promotes the use of drugs, alcohol, tobacco, or has suggestive slogans written or displayed may not be worn or brought to school.
-Depictions of weapons, vulgar, obscene, suicidal, satanic or violent messages that advocates or is suggestive of disobedience to society will not be tolerated. - Outerwear, such as coats, jackets, gloves, sunglasses, hats and other head coverings may not be worn during the school day unless the student is directly entering or leaving the building. - Clothing must be appropriate.
-Sagging shorts or pants are prohibited.
-Pants must be securely fastened at the waist.
-Pants with holes above the knees are not appropriate.
-Skirts and shorts must be to the fingertips regardless of additional leg wear underneath.
-Necklines must be no more than 3" from the collarbone.
-Pajama pants may only be worn on designated spirit days.
-Students must wear clothing that completely covers the body from the shoulder to the mid-thigh region even while seated.
-Students wearing leggings or other tight fitting pants must be wearing a region even while seated.
-Students wearing leggings or other tight fitting pants must be wearing a shirt or top that provides sufficient coverage of their backside.
-Leggings must be opaque and not see through.
+- A student whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other student, staff or others may be subject to discipline. - Clothing or jewelry that advertises or promotes the use of drugs, alcohol, tobacco, or has suggestive slogans written or displayed may not be worn or brought to school.
+Depictions of weapons, vulgar, obscene, suicidal, satanic or violent messages that advocates or is suggestive of disobedience to society will not be tolerated. - Outerwear, such as coats, jackets, gloves, sunglasses, hats and other head coverings may not be worn during the school day unless the student is directly entering or leaving the building, or for religious or medical reasons.